glific/cypress-testing/README.md

 ## Configuration

-- Copy the contents from `cypress.json.example` to `cypress.json`
+- Copy the contents from `cypress.config.ts.example` to `cypress.config.ts`
-- Update the `cypress.json` file with your glific installed settings
+- Update the `cypress.config.ts` file with your glific installed settings

 ## Execution